redis/redis-doc/topics/indexes.md

 Let's start by visualizing the problem.
 In this picture we have points in the space, which represent our data samples, where `x` and `y` are our coordinates.
-Both variables are is from 0 to 400.
+Both variables max value is 400.

 The blue box in the picture represents our query.
 We want all the points where `x` is between 50 and 100, and where `y` is between 100 and 300.